Ozone Gliders

-Ozone Gliders Limited is an aircraft manufacturer based in Le Bar-sur-Loup, France, although it is registered in Edinburgh, Scotland.
-The company specializes in the design and manufacture of paragliders in the form of ready-to-fly aircraft.
+Ozone Gliders is a manufacturer of paragliders, paramotors, power kites, and wings for wing foiling based in Le Bar-sur-Loup, France, although it is registered in Edinburgh, Scotland.

 The company's CEO is Mike Cavanagh, while gliders are designed by Robbie Whittall, a world champion pilot in both hang gliding and paragliding.

 The company produces a complete line of paragliders.
 In 2003 their line-up included the training Atom, tandem two-place Mac Daddy Bi, mountain descent Peak, competition Proton GT, sports Ozone Vibe and the intermediate Vulcan.

 Whittall and Ozone have collaborated with other companies, such as Pilots Right Stuff in the design of their PRS Peak mountain descent glider.